Slip Gauges (Johnnson Gauges ) or Gauge Blocks

 To reduce wear on slip gauges a pair of protector gauge blocks are used and they are wrung to the ends of slip gauge combinations.
 The protector gauge blocks are made of tungsten carbide or similar wear resisting material which do not wear out and protect the slip gauges from wear.
 They are marked with letter ‘p’ on the measuring face.

-Following are the three basic forms of slip gauges
+Following are the three basic types of slip gauges based on form

 - Rectangular Slip gauges